madebykrol/interactr-ts/README.md

 2. Interactor
 3. Output (OutputPort)

+Then there are the
+1. Interactor Hub
+2. Pipeline middleware
+3. Resolver

 When a use case is executed through the interactor hub.
 You pass in input (extension of UseCase) and a presenter (implementation of OutputPort)
 The interactor then uses the inputdata to orchestrate some services, and eventually outputs data through the outputport.